Skip to content

 Also, LLMs have the capability to interpret and organize vast amounts of unstructured text into structured data, which can then be used to construct a knowledge graph.
 Take, for instance, the task of creating a knowledge graph for a specific field such as environmental science.
 A LLM can process thousands of scientific papers, extracting key concepts and their interrelations, such as pollution sources, ecosystem impacts, and conservation strategies.
 Thus, a LLM can effectively creat a knowledge graph that encapsulates the field’s collective understanding.

-3. Knowledge Graphs In Real-time Can Enrich Both LLM’s Queries And Responses.
+3. Knowledge Graphs On-Demand Can Enrich Both LLM’s Queries And Responses.

 Examples: Financial Market Analysis

 To illustrate, let’s consider an investor who asks an AI app for help to understand what a merger between two tech firms could do.
-If the AI has current info from a knowledge graph, it can make the question better by adding new market data, past examples of similar mergers, and insights from new articles.
+If the AI has current info from a knowledge graph, it can provide better answers with up-to-date market data, past examples of similar mergers, and insights from new articles.
 This way, when the AI answers the question about the merger, it doesn’t just give basic facts.
 Indeed, it goes deeper and explains what that merger could mean for the investor’s money.

-For more discussion on how knowledge graphs are making AI smarter, see InfoWorld’s How knowledge graphs improve generative AI.
+Also, for more discussion on how knowledge graphs are making AI smarter, see Jim Webber’s article, How knowledge graphs improve generative AI.
 Also, for more on AI limitations, see my article, AI Impact On Business Decisions – Know AI’s Unique Challenge To Overcome Its High Number Of Weaknesses.

 What New Capabilities Does Contextual AI Offer Businesses?

-Indeed, knowledge graphs make LLM much more valuable to business operations and planning.
-LLMs using knowledge graphs now have new capabilities to be more than personal assistants or to augment internet searches.
-In fact, contextual AI opens up a wide range of possibilities to businesses.
-Below are new types of contextual AI capabilities:
+Indeed, knowledge graphs make AI much more valuable to business operations and planning.
+AI to include LLMs using knowledge graphs now have new capabilities to be more than personal assistants or to augment internet searches.
+In fact, Knowledge Graph AI opens up a wide range of possibilities to businesses.
+To summarize, below are the powerful capabilities that knowledge graph tech brings to AI:

 For more discussion on the capabilities that knowledge graphs bring to AI, see GLASP’s The Power of Data, Compute, and Knowledge Graphs in the AI Era.
 Also, see WiseCube capabilities where they are leveraging knowledge graphs and Large Language Model (LLM) AI to offer research intelligence services for biomedical research organizations.